nltp-ashes/Nanosuit/README.md

 - The shader and textures used for cloak mode are not the best.
 They should be improved
 - Speed mode should increase reload speed.
 This is impossible due to engine limitations.
 Will probably never be fixed
 - If actor interacts with an NPC while they're getting vaporized, the game will crash
-- Some code in the vaporization script should be moved to the modded exes

 If you truly believe your problem is new, please open an issue [on the addon's GitHub page](https://github.com/nltp-ashes/Nanosuit/issues/new).